 To apply, send a cover letter (including a brief description of interests and skills) and CV to email@example.com

 No postdoc positions are available at this time.

 UNIX System Administrator (salary commensurate with experience)

-Job Description: This position provides Unix systems administration support to Cooperative Association for Internet Data Analysis (CAIDA), an internationally recognized Internet infrastructure research group housed at UCSD's San Diego Supercomputer Center.
+Job Description: This position provides Unix systems administration support to Center for Applied Internet Data Analysis (CAIDA), an internationally recognized Internet infrastructure research group housed at UCSD's San Diego Supercomputer Center.

 Primary responsibilities include support for CAIDA's Archipelago (Ark) Project, an integrated facility for communication and coordination of measurement experiments on a growing set of 65+ remote monitoring systems located around the globe.
 Secondarily, the position may be called upon to assist with support of 15-20 desktops and 20-30 rack mounted servers, data processors, and storage devices.
 Operating systems requiring support include: Linux/MacOSX (for desktops/laptops); FreeBSD/Linux (remote monitors and servers).

 In addition to working with existing software, this position will write software in scripting languages or C to address a variety of system administration problems and tasks of moderate scope and complexity.
 Includes work with complex, advanced systems and networks in a TCP/IP research environment and assistance to users on a wide range of technical challenges.
 This position will prospect and follow up on leads for new hosting sites, coordinate and schedule maintenance and deployment, and help remote contacts diagnose failing monitors.
 For more information about SDSC, please visit: www.sdsc.edu.